term-world/hall-of-records-solution/README.md

 ## Evaluating `hall-of-records` Content

-In order to run the `grader` for this week's work, you'll need to be in the topmost level of the `datamart` folder (which should have been cloned within the `workshop`).
+In order to run the `grader` for this week's work, you'll need to be in the topmost level of the `hall-of-records` folder (which should have been cloned within the `workshop`).
 Once there, run the command:

 ```
 gatorgrade